 Fees are calculated by each investment company's administrator.
-The fee is based on the average daily registered investment company and monthly, balance paid Additional information regarding management fees and operating expenses for each registered investment company OAIS manages is available applicable in the prospectus www.investments.oneascent.com.
+The fee is based on the average daily balance of the registered investment company and paid monthly, in arrears.
+Additional information regarding management fees and operating expenses for each registered investment company OAIS manages is available in the applicable prospectus at www.investments.oneascent.com.